101 – McMaster University

 Scholarships and Financial Aid

-- if you are entering Level I of a first baccalaureate degree program,
+- are entering Level I of a first baccalaureate degree program,

-In previous years, a minimum average in the mid-80s (or equivalent standing) was required for guaranteed residence.
-This average is subject to change for 2018 admission.
+In previous years, a minimum average in the low to mid-80s (or equivalent) was required for guaranteed residence.
+This average is subject to change for 2021 admission.

-The guaranteed residence space must be secured by completing an online residence application, including deposit, by the deadline date specified in your offer of admission letter.
+Secure your guaranteed residence space by completing an online residence application, including deposit, by the deadline date specified in your offer of admission letter.

-Those who do not receive a residence guarantee may apply to a waiting list.
+If you do not receive a residence guarantee, you may apply to a waiting list.

 The Student Success Centre provides you with academic and development support, including understanding academic expectations, developing academic skills, and job search and interview skills workshops.